jacklorusso/dots/readme.md

 For the last 12 years all my devices have followed a Pokemon naming scheme.
 This one is called `rotom`. the ghost in the machine. ghostty in the shell.
-I had some fun adding a bunch of rotom faces to randomly appear on new browser tabs.